TJ4519/real-time-ML-crypto/readme.md

 ## Current Status

+Needs doing:
+[X] - Fixing both the feature_pipeline.yml and backfill_pipeline.yml dependancies and integrate them with dev and local settings
+[X] - Fix historical timestamp issue for trade_to_ohlc

 ### Feature Pipeline
 - **Trade Producer Microservice**: Runs locally and within Docker containers
-- **Trade to OHLC Conversion**: Runs locally and within Docker containers
+- **Trade to OHLC Conversion**: Runs locally and within Docker containers for live.
+NOTE: FIX Timestamp issue for historic pipeline.
+In historical pipeline, the timestamps for candlesticks is not the one that corresponds to their historic timestamp.
+It's the latest timestamp
-- **Trade to OHLC Conversion**: Runs locally and within Docker containers
+- **Kafka to Hopsworks**: Runs locally.
+Test with makefiles and dev
-- **Note**: Whilst all three services are production ready, desired changes to restapi.py file still needed to accomodate multiple currency pairs (list)

 ### Data Management
-- **OHLC Data Storage**: The process to store OHLC data in the Hopsworks Feature Store needs to be addressed and API